American Addiction Centers Photo

 • Challenges with reintegrating into life after deployment.

 Additionally, the presence of other mental illnesses is strongly correlated with addiction.
-93% of Veterans with an SUD also meet the criteria for a co-occurring mental health disorder, such as post-traumatic stress disorder (PTSD), anxiety, depression, or adjustment disorder.1
+In fact, 93% of Veterans with a SUD also meet the criteria for a co-occurring mental health disorder, such as post-traumatic stress disorder (PTSD), anxiety, depression, or adjustment disorder.1

 Recognizing Substance Use Disorders in Veterans